blinasmailaj/Company_Bankruptcy/README.md

    - F1-score for class 0 is high (98%), reflecting a good balance between precision and recall.
    - F1-score for class 1 is low (21%), indicating that the model's performance on identifying bankrupt companies is not as strong.

-## Usage

-Once the preprocessing steps are completed, the dataset is ready to be used for training machine learning models to predict bankruptcy.